MehmetKaratay/WebcamMaps/README.md

 # WebcamMaps
 A web app to view multiple webcams and plot their locations on a map.

-Using this to learn more about Angular, Flask &amp; PostgreDB.
+*I am using this to learn more TDD using Angular, Flask &amp; PostgreDB.*